zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-stability-and-performance/database-tuning-for-upgrades.md

 ## Conclusion

-When you're done upgrading, make sure revert your database configurations back to their production settings.
+When you're done upgrading, make sure to revert your database configurations back to their production settings.